Where To Shoot A Deer With A Bow

 Follow Up Wisely:

 Timing is everything when following a blood trail.
-Even if you are reasonably certain of a good shot, wait at least 1 hour before taking up the trail.
+Even if you are reasonably certain of a good shot, wait at least 1 hour before taking the trail.

 If a liver or stomach hit is suspected, give the deer at least 8 hours to expire.
 Most deer shot in this area will bed close by.